Legal Clearance

 What if a new legal issue comes up after I’ve been conditionally invited to serve?

-If a new legal issue comes up after you have been conditionally invited to serve, please contact legal placement immediately at [email protected].
+If a new legal issue comes up after you have been conditionally invited to serve, please contact Legal Eligibility immediately at [email protected].

 Appeal process

-If your legal clearance is not granted by the Peace Corps, you may be able to appeal the decision and/or reapply at a later date.
+If legal clearance is denied, you may be able to appeal the decision and/or reapply at a later date.

 Learn more about the eligibility requirements to apply for Peace Corps service.